UpperGit/terraform-action/README.md

 - 1 PR mapping to 1 temporary test environment
 - Keep your shared infrastructure in one or more repositories
 - Keep your per-service infrastructure in the same repository of the application with minimal impact to developer's project structure
-- Create a real multi-provider experience integrated to the SDLC
+- Create a real multi-provider experience integrated into the SDLC

 This repository is justing cooking some flavorful ingredients: **Terraform, Terragrunt, Docker, GitHub Actions.**